aiurovet/parse_args/README.md

 The function does not allow bundling for short (single-character) option names, but this generally encourages the use of long option names.

 The function also does not support negation by the use of plus `+` rather than dash `-`.

+## Special features

+You are guaranteed the arguments will be processed in the order of appearance in the option definitions (i.e. the outer loop is through the option definitions, and the inner one is through the actual arguments).

+It comes in handy if you allow passing an option for the logging mode (like _quiet_ or _verbose_), as it might impact even the process of parsing options itself.
+So you simply define those before the others.

+Or you'd like to ensure that the start-in directory will be processed before the filenames/subpaths.

 ## Usage